MerginMaps/docs/src/misc/troubleshoot.md

 - Modifying data schema of survey layers is a common source of synchronisation issues.
 [How to Deploy Revised Projects](..//manage/missing-data/) will instruct you how to do it correctly.
 - If <MobileAppName /> cannot open your project or form, see [How to Fix a Broken Project](../field/broken-project/).
 - If <MobileAppName /> displays **PROJ error**, see [Custom Projections](../gis/proj/).
-- For troubleshooting custom server deployements, look at [this dedicated page](../server/troubleshoot/).
+- For troubleshooting custom server deployments, look at [this dedicated page](../server/troubleshoot/).

 Need more help with your issue? <LutraConsultingWeb /> provides commercial support and free fair-use support for your workspaces with an active subscription on <MerginMapsEmail id="support" />.